JasonThon/lightflus/README.md

 ## For Contributor

-Welcome to Tableflow Team.
+Welcome to Lightflus Team.
 Our mission is to create an advanced, high performance, scalable and stable streaming system which is based on Dataflow Model in the Cloud.

-You can read following documents to know more about Tableflow.
+You can read following documents to know more about Lightflus.
 If you have no access, please contact with the admin.

 1. You can read the [Developer Guide](https://www.notion.so/Developer-Guide-bb6579a980844cff9b2702dd107e4ff3) to get more details for contribution.
 2. [Architecture Overview](https://www.notion.so/Architecture-Overview-be9b006c61884db58e40dbd00e00b77d) will help you to get familiar with Tableflow Architecture Design